 What is acrylamide?

-Acrylamide can also form in some starchy foods during high-temperature cooking processes, such as frying, roasting, and baking.
-Acrylamide forms from sugars and an amino acid that are naturally present in food; it does not come from food packaging or the environment.
+Acrylamide can also form in some starchy foods during high-temperature cooking, such as frying, roasting, and baking.
+Acrylamide forms from sugars and an amino acid that are naturally in food; it does not come from food packaging or the environment.

 How are people exposed to acrylamide?